pdickson2/pdickson2.github.io/Week3DEMs.md

 The ultimate image is the ultimate visualization of the flow of streams and rivers as would be estimated by elevation data from Mt Kilimanjaro.

+In our fourth week, we updated this process to automate the production of channel networks using a batch script, which can be found [here](SinkBatch.bat).
+This modelling was performed on both ASTER and SRTM data, both of which come with their own sets of uncertainty.
+Pictured below are the results of both of these analyses and the difference between them visualized.